cslarsen/mersenne-twister/README.md

 generate_numbers() to avoid all the modulus operations.
 This is trivial, but I'm not sure if it will affect performance.

+**EDIT** I've now unrolled the generate_numbers() loop to avoid modulus operations and used better data types for indices.
+This is still a very simple optimization trick, but the code now runs twice as fast.

 Portability
 -----------